-To continue our discussion, let us give some remarks on the BG currents including both gauge fields and ghost fields first.
-Here, for off-shell gluon legs, the momentum $k$ will not be null.
-And note that this current only coincide with BG current at multi-particle level.
-For single particle states, the off-shell currents will give nothing but a formal vector $\ma{A}_{i\mu}$, not the polarization vector $\epsilon_{i\mu}$.
-For simplicity, we will not distinguish $\ma{A}_{i\mu}$ and $\epsilon_{i\mu}$ from now on.
-We just keep in mind that for on-shell legs $k_{i}\cdot\epsilon_{i}$ vanishes while for off-shell legs not.
-To construct the loop integrand, we should first single out one leg and sew such off-shell leg with another together to generate the whole loop integrand.
-To show this explicitly, we can recast the BG currents $P'=lP$ with a single leg $l$:
+To continue our discussion, let's make some remarks on the BG currents, which include both gauge fields and ghost fields.
+It is worth noting that the momentum $k$ will not be null for the off-shell gluon leg.
+However, it is important to emphasize that this current only coincides with the BG current at the multi-particle level.
+For single-particle states, the off-shell currents only yield a formal vector $\ma{A}_{i\mu}$, not the polarization vector $\epsilon_{i\mu}$.
+For simplicity, we will not distinguish between $\ma{A}_{i\mu}$ and $\epsilon_{i\mu}$ from now on.
+We just need to keep in mind that $k_{i}\cdot\epsilon_{i}$ vanishes for on-shell legs while it does not for off-shell legs.
+To construct the loop integrand, we need to first single out one leg and sew it together with another off-shell leg to generate the entire loop integrand.
+To illustrate this explicitly, we can rewrite the BG currents $P'=lP$ with a single gluon leg $l$: